 If you are caught with prohibited items in an exam, the invigilator will have to report this to the Senate Assessors for Student Conduct.

-Bringing prohibited items into an examination room by mistake is unlikely to be accepted as an excuse by the University.
+It’s stated above, but worth repeating – bringing prohibited items into an examination room by mistake is not usually accepted as an excuse by the University.
 Penalties can be imposed whether or not the material has actually been used during the examination.
 Please note this can put your degree at risk.

 Illness, or other personal circumstances affecting your exam

 You must submit a Good Cause claim if:

 - You are going to be absent from an exam, or

 - You have missed an exam, or

 - You believe your performance in an exam has been affected by illness or adverse personal circumstances